survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 If you try refreshing the browser now, the application should retain its state.
-More interestingly the solution should scale with minimal effort if we add more stores to the system.
+The solution should scale with minimal effort if we add more stores to the system.
 Integrating a real backend wouldn't be a problem.
 There are hooks in place for that now.

 You could for instance pass the initial payload as a part of your HTML (isomorphic rendering), load it up and then persist the data to the backend.
 You have a great deal of control over how to do this and you can use `localStorage` as a backup if you want.